maxsonchen/Netherwart-Macro/README.md

 Hypixel Skyblock Netherwart Macro

 Use this for your own use
-I am not responsible for anything you do with this script, this is all entirely your own work once edited
+I am not responsible for anything you do with this script, this is all entirely your own work once edited and or used